 Proxy timeouts decide how long Apache waits for a backend to accept a connection or return data, which determines whether slow upstream work completes cleanly or turns into premature 502 Bad Gateway or 504 Gateway Timeout failures.

-When Apache reverse proxies requests through mod_proxy, the global Timeout directive remains the base fallback, ProxyTimeout sets the default proxy socket timeout, connectiontimeout limits how long backend connection setup may take, and timeout on a direct worker controls how long Apache waits for data to flow after the connection is established.
+When Apache reverse proxies requests through mod_proxy, the global TimeOut directive remains the base fallback, ProxyTimeout sets the default proxy socket timeout, connectiontimeout limits how long backend connection setup may take, and timeout on a backend worker controls how long Apache waits for data to flow after the connection is established.

 Long proxy timeouts can keep workers occupied during upstream stalls and reduce concurrency, so raise them only to match measured application behavior.
 Examples below use the Debian / Ubuntu layout under /etc/apache2/ with the apache2 service; on RHEL-family systems the configuration usually lives under /etc/httpd/ and the service name is httpd.